DistributedTeam/MongoDB/README.md

 Init script under fold `shard` initializes all shards and enable them on database.

+To ensure correctness of the configuration procedure, it is not suggested to alter any other parts of the configuration.

 ##### Manual Setup

-Manual setup is possible however not recommended.
+Manual setup on the above mentioned procedure is possible however not recommended.
 Please contact us if you would like to know more details about it.

 ### Import Data To Project